Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Discussions

 \subsection{Effect of Customization in Section~\ref{sec:rlwe}}

-This subsection discusses the efficiency of the customization proposed in Section~\ref{sec:rlwe} by comparing it with the encrypted controller presented in Section~\ref{sec:swhe}, in terms of the computation load and the storage consumed by each encrypted data.
-For comparison, it is assumed that both controllers are implemented using Ring-LWE based cryptosystems, and we have calculated the number of encryptions, decryptions, and homomorphic operations performed by each encrypted control system at each time step.
-In addition, the storage consumed by each encrypted data is examined in terms of the number of polynomials composing the corresponding ciphertext.
-Note that a newly encrypted data of Ring-LWE based cryptosystem consists of two polynomials, and an outcome of homomorphic multiplication between two ciphertexts consists of three polynomials.
-The result of comparison is shown in Table~\ref{table}.
+We have proposed two approaches to encrypt linear dynamic controllers; the first approach, discussed in Section~\ref{sec:swhe}, is designed to be adaptable to a wide range of HE schemes, whereas the second approach, presented in Section~\ref{sec:rlwe}, strategically leverages the features of RLWE-based cryptosystems.
+This subsection compares these two approaches in terms of the computation load and the storage occupied by each encrypted data, as summarized in Table~\ref{table}.
+For comparison, it is assumed that both controllers are implemented using RLWE-based cryptosystems.
+To examine the computation load, we have calculated the number of encryptions, decryptions, and homomorphic operations performed at each time step.
+We have also counted the number of polynomials composing each encrypted data, in order to analyze the storage consumption\footnote{Recall that each component of $\bar{\mathbf{u}}(k)$ belongs to $R_{p,q}^3$, whereas other ciphertexts belong to $R_{p,q}^2$.}.
+The communication load is determined by the storage consumption of $\mathbf{u}(k)$, $\bar{\mathbf{u}}(k)$, and $\mathbf{y}(k)$.

 In conclusion, the customization proposed in Section~\ref{sec:rlwe} is more efficient than the general design presented in Section~\ref{sec:swhe}, especially when the plant is a multi-input multi-output system where either $h$ or $l$ is larger than $1$.
-Particularly, the efficiency of the customized design comes from the fact that the number of homomorphic multiplications is independent from the dimensions of the input and output, considering the high computational complexity of homomorphic multiplication compared to other algorithms \cite{mtxmult}.
-Moreover, since the communication load at each $k$ depends on the number of polynomials for $\mathbf{u}(k)$, $\bar{\mathbf{u}}(k)$, and $\mathbf{y}(k)$, it can be seen from Table~\ref{table} that the communication load of the customized design is constant, regardless of the input or output length.
+Specifically, the efficiency of the customized design comes from the fact that the number of homomorphic multiplications executed at each time step depends only on the order $n$ of the controller, being independent from $h$ and $l$.